Skip to main content

 One can choose to activate benchmarking and what to benchmark in the benchmark section of the config.toml file.

-Statistics are computed during the runtime in a streaming maner, then printed at the end of the run, either in a fancy way or in csv format.
+Statistics are computed during the runtime in a streaming manner, then printed at the end of the run, either in a fancy way or in csv format.
 The firmware should ecall Miralis with FID 3 in order to ends the benchmark before exiting.

 If you collect the csv output of a run into file (should be in csv format using csv_format in the config), you can feed the file to the just analyze-benchmark command to get the statistics of the run.
 You can also put multiple files of multiple runs into a folder and give the path of the folder.
 This will compute the average of all runs.